 The recall also warns of delays to deployment in the side airbags due to problems with the wiring harness and faulty electrical connections.
 Unlike the inadvertent braking and windows rolling down, this is a defect that you may only discover when it is too late.
 All too often, a driver only knows that their airbag is not working properly when they have already been in a wreck, and the airbag failed to do its job.

 Although the recall was issued in March 2022, Volkswagen does not yet have the repair developed to fix the problems in these Volkswagen Atlas SUVs.
 It will not even send out the recall letter until May 10, 2022, and has stated that it will send a second letter when the remedy is available.
-Meanwhile, new Volkswagen Atlas owners are driving around in SUVs that may stop at any time, often without warning, and which one owner described as “possessed.”
+Meanwhile, new Volkswagen Atlas and VW Atlas Cross Sport problems may cause unsuspecting owners to experience sudden stops, often without warning, and which one owner described as “possessed.”

 Lemon laws protect consumers from being out of pocket because their newly purchased vehicle is defective.
-Volkswagen Atlas owners have rights under lemon law to be reimbursed or given a replacement vehicle if their SUV has not been repaired after a certain length of time or number of repair attempts.
-They are also entitled to be compensated for out of pocket costs incurred because of the defects in their newly purchased vehicle.
+Volkswagen Atlas and VW Atlas Cross Sport problems may be covered under the lemon law.
+This law gives owners the right to be reimbursed or given a replacement vehicle if their SUV has not been repaired after a certain length of time or number of repair attempts.
+They are also entitled to be compensated for out-of-pocket costs incurred because of the defects in their newly purchased vehicle.
 The lemon laws in each state are slightly different but an experienced lemon law attorney can advise you about your legal rights in your state, and in your specific situation.